-Microsoft renames Windows Phone Marketplace to Windows Phone Store, reveals several improvementsAlex Wagner - Senior News Editor
+Microsoft renames Windows Phone Marketplace to Windows Phone Store, reveals several improvementsAlex Wagner - Editorial Director of News and Content

 Looks like today is a big day for the Windows Phone Marketplace, as Microsoft has announced that its app store is getting a new name and some new features to go along with it.
 On the official Windows Phone Blog, Microsoft has revealed that the Windows Phone Marketplace will now be known as the Windows Phone Store (complete with a refreshed design for the online store), which it explains is meant to follow the naming of Windows 8 and its Windows Store.
 Along with the rebrand, the Windows Phone Store will be getting an improved Search box thanks to the fact that it'll be using Bing for its results.
 Microsoft says that this'll make it easier to find apps even when you make a typo, more easily find similar apps and find apps in the same genre.